rybakit/msgpack.php/README.md

 The binary MessagePack format has unsigned 64-bit as its largest integer data type, but PHP does not support such integers.
-By default, while unpacking `uint64` value the library will throw a `IntegerOverflowException`.
+By default, while unpacking `uint64` value the library will throw an `IntegerOverflowException`.

 You can change this default behavior to unpack `uint64` integer to a string: